John Ord (police officer)

-John Ord (1861 - 1928) was a police officer, antiquarian and folk song collection from Glasgow.
+John Ord (1861 - 1928) was a police officer, antiquarian and folk song collector from Glasgow.

-Family and Life
+Family and life

 John Ord was born in King Edward, Aberdeenshire, the son of a farm labourer.
 He travelled to Glasgow and became a probationary constable in Glasgow Police in 1880.

-Police Career
+Police career

 His first posting was St Rollox division.
 In 1888 he was promoted to the post of sergeant, and then detective officer, in 1891.
 He was eventually appointed as the Superintendent of the Southern Division of the Glasgow Police Force.

 He was involved in the investigation of the 1908 murder case against Oscar Slater, which resulted in a miscarriage of justice.

 He received the King’s Police Medal in 1914.
 He retired from the force in 1925.

 Collector

 Ord was interested in history and collected folk-songs and ballads.

 Old Glasgow Club

 The Old Glasgow Club, a male only club, was formed in 1900 to preserve the history of the city of Glasgow.

 In 1908, Ord, who was a member, proposed that ladies be admitted to the membership of the club.
 The motion was carried by 30 votes to 22.

 Dreda Boyd, who was introduced to the club by her uncle Sir John Stirling-Maxwell, was one of the first three lady members, alongside Helen C. Girvan and Mrs Mason.